victorfmartins/libft/README.md

 ---

-Made by Victor MArtins [See my linkedin](www.linkedin.com/in/victor-franco-martins-1503a417b)
+Made by Victor Martins [See my linkedin](www.linkedin.com/in/victor-franco-martins-1503a417b)